jeremyrdavis/dddhexagonalworkshop-01/05-Entities.md

 - Apply the separation between domain logic and persistence concerns
 - Connect domain aggregates to database storage through persistence entities

-## What You'll Build
+## What We Are Building

 An AttendeeEntity JPA entity that represents how attendee data is stored in the database, separate from the domain logic in the Attendee aggregate.

-## Why Separate Persistence Entities?
+## Why Entities Matter

-This separation solves several critical problems in domain-driven applications:
-Domain Purity: Your domain aggregates stay focused on business logic without being polluted by persistence concerns:
+- Technology Independence: Your domain model isn't tied to any specific database or ORM framework.
+You could switch from JPA to MongoDB without changing your business logic.
+- Testing Simplicity: Domain logic can be tested without database setup, while persistence logic can be tested separately with database integration tests.
+- Evolution Independence: Database schema changes don't require changes to domain logic, and business rule changes don't require database migrations.

+Here is an example:

 ❌ Domain aggregate mixed with persistence concerns